microsoft/edge-devtools-network-console/README.md

  - `npm run install-and-build`: Single step to `npm install` and build (suitable for CI)
  - `npm run deploy -- --devtools_src_path <path>`: After running one of the build steps, will deploy the build output to the Chromium enlistment.
-See notes above about how to determine the path to pass in to this command, or how to configure the `NETCONSOLE_DEVTOOLS_SRC_PATH` environment variable.
+See notes above about how to determine the path to pass into this command, or how to configure the `NETCONSOLE_DEVTOOLS_SRC_PATH` environment variable.

 # Contributing